Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Researchers have shown connections aid learning.
 Connect maths to relevant situations to help learners understand (Bransford et al., 2000).
 Use real world maths problems to boost reasoning (Willingham, 2009).
 The concrete pictorial abstract method helps learners bridge theory and practice (Bruner, 1966).

-Researchers (e.g., Cromley & Azevedo, 2007) found reading strategies, such as summarising, work across subjects.
-Transfer needs teaching comprehension as general skills, not just subject content.
-McKeown et al. (2009) agree explicit instruction helps learners use strategies successfully.
+Researchers (e.g., Cromley & Azevedo, 2007) found that reading strategies, such as summarising, can work across subjects.
+For transfer to happen, teachers need to teach comprehension as a general skill, not only as part of subject content.
+McKeown et al. (2009) agree that explicit instruction helps learners use strategies well.

-Teach reading comprehension strategies as transferable tools.
-Practise applying the same strategies across different text types and subjects.
-Make explicit that the summarising strategy used in English also applies when reading science textbooks or historical documents.
+Teach reading comprehension strategies as tools that can transfer.
+Practise using the same strategies with different text types and subjects.
+Make it clear that the summarising strategy used in English also helps when reading science textbooks or historical documents.

-Writing skills have strong transfer potential, as the basic elements of effective communication apply across contexts.
-However, each genre and discipline has specific conventions that require additional learning.
+Writing skills can transfer well because the basic elements of clear communication apply in many contexts.
+However, each genre and subject has its own conventions.
+Learners still need extra teaching to use those conventions well.

 Teach writing's key principles directly.
 These involve audience awareness, clear structure, and evidence, say Flower and Hayes (1981).
 Beaufort (1999) and Prior (1998) note genre specifics.
 Learners gain skills that transfer and adapt.